LEA-01 Leases of Land

 The following exceptions would apply to the above requirement:

-- Where the new lease being lodged has a commencement date that is after the expiry date of the existing lease.
-In this case, the existing lease is to be shown as an encumbrance in the new lease.
+- Where the new lease being lodged has a commencement date that is after the expiry date of an existing lease that is still current.
+In this case, the existing lease that is still current is to be shown as an encumbrance in the new lease.2

 - Where the new lease is a concurrent lease.
-Please see LEA-02 section 3 Concurrent Leases.
+Please see LEA-02 Leases of Land - Variations of and to section 3 Concurrent Leases.